 This is one of my favorite dishes but mostly for nostalgic reasons.
 I grew up loving this dish as a child, and to this day, I just like ordering it and eating the sticky rice.
 The inside is a mix of shrimp and Chinese sausage with a savory sauce — and together, one order of this is enough for two people to share before gorging on dumplings.
 Yank Sing’s sticky rice is pretty good, but no better or worse than the sticky rice elsewhere; the light scent of lotus leaf pervades throughout the rice and it makes for a nice and filling choice during a dim sum brunch

 Unlike other people, I do not take anything from the dessert cart when at a dim sum restaurant, so I really could not tell you whether the choices are good or not.
 Based on the quality of food available at Yank Sing, it’s not hard to imagine that each offering on the dessert cart would be at par, or better.
 I also don’t really do the fried foods at Yank Sing; to me, an egg roll is an egg roll is an egg roll.

 What’s not pictured in this review is the delicious Seafood Pan-Fried Noodles, available for special order and costing $22 or something to that effect.
-It’s delicious and the noodles are crispy-fried, but I’ve never missed it on the occasions where I don’t order it as it’s not really what I crave when I go to dim sum.
+(You start to see how my bill exceeds $100 for two people…) It’s delicious and the noodles are crispy-fried, but I’ve never missed it on the occasions where I don’t order it as it’s not really what I crave when I go to dim sum.